allixender/testgeo2021a/README.md

-# geopython-ut-2020 notebooks for binder
+# geopython-ut-2021 notebooks and conda environment.yml for binder

 Python notebooks for given lectures in Geoinformatics Geopython course